Immigration to Canada: Fourth wave, 1940s–1960s

 The fourth wave came from Europe following World War II, and peaked at 282,000 in 1957.
 With many of these migrants coming from Italy and Portugal, Pier 21 in Halifax, Nova Scotia proved to be an influential port for European immigration.
 From 1928 until ceasing operations in 1971, the Pier would receive 471,940 Italians, becoming the third-largest ethnic group to immigrate to Canada during that time period.

 Immigrants from Britain, however, were still given the highest priority, and 'Canadianization' would become of great importance for new arrivals who lacked a British cultural background.
 There would be no such effort to attract Francophone immigrants.
 In regard to economic opportunity, Canada was most attractive to farmers headed to the Prairies, who typically came from Eastern and Central Europe, as immigrants from Britain preferred urban life.
 As such, the Church of England took up the role of introducing British values to farmers newly arrived in the Prairie provinces, although, in practice, they clung to their traditional religious affiliations.
 Nonetheless, around the 1960s, Indo-Canadians would establish themselves in Canada's exurban and rural agriculture and become a dominant feature in British Columbia's farming sector, having already primarily been established in the provincial forestry industry since the turn of the 20th century.
 Hispanic immigrants would follow similar lines, particularly in regions that were linked with strong farming settlements immediately south of the border.

+Historically, Canadian immigration policy openly favored immigrants of Caucasian ancestry from the United States, Britain, and Europe.
+The Liberal government of the 1960s was responsible for dismantling this racially biased system.
 With the economy still expanding, Canadians did not always demonstrate sufficient mobility to fill the hiring needs of some regions, nor to fill some economic niches (particularly "entry-level jobs").
 Due to these circumstances, in 1967, the Canadian Government would introduce a points-based system, under which applicants were given preference if they knew either French, English, or both; were non-dependent adults (i.e., not too old to work); already had prospective employment lined up in Canada; had relatives in the country (who could support them if necessary); were interested in settling in the parts of Canada with the greatest need for workers; and were trained or educated in fields that were in demand.
 The new legislation would prove to be an integral element in attracting large numbers of immigrants from sources that were considered "non-traditional."

 From then on, Canada would start to become a more multi-ethnic country with substantial non-British or non-French European elements.
 Ukrainian Canadians, for instance, accounted for the largest Ukrainian population outside of the Soviet Union.
 Also in the 1960s, young American men fled to Canada in order to avoid the U.S. draft for the Vietnam War.
 Especially large numbers were established in BC's Kootenays, Gulf Islands, and Sunshine Coast, followed by others, including counterculture, back-to-the-land advocates who were more drawn to Canada.